jessepav/lacygoill-wiki-backup/terminal/capabilities.md

 The  first line  makes  xterm  accept most  extended  window control  sequences, including OSC 52 because it doesn't include the name 'SetSelection'.
-The value is taken from `$ man tmux /set-clipboard`.
+The value is taken from `man tmux /set-clipboard`.

 The second line makes xterm write in the clipboard selection by default, instead of the primary selection.